Investigations

 Trauma and Resiliency

-Reported on the physical and emotional toll facing Long Island 9/11 rescue workers as they endured chronic illness, trauma, and complex benefit systems a decade and a half after their service.
+Reported on the physical and emotional toll that Long Island 9/11 rescue workers faced as they endured life-threatening illness and complex government benefit systems a decade and a half after their service.

 Scott Resnick, who in 2015 was president of the Bellmore-Merrick Emergency Medical Services, was diagnosed with kidney cancer that year, a result of his service at Ground Zero in the days and weeks after the 9/11 attacks on the World Trade Center. // Photo by Scott A. Brinton/Herald Community Newspapers